Sony Park Exhibition 2025: A New Rhythm in the Heart of Ginza

 Left, right and centre, you’ll find many of the most incredible buildings in Tokyo showcasing sleek, modern designs that reflect the district’s status as a luxury shopping hub; Sony stands next to the iconic Hermès building covered in glass tiles, and Tokyu Plaza Ginza sprawls across the street with its fragmented glass facade.

-When I passed by in the summer of 2024, the Ginza Sony Park was mostly completed but still closed to the public, and I wondered what this brutalist giant on the corner of the crossing would look like.
+When I passed by in the summer of 2024, the Ginza Sony Park was completed but still closed to the public, and I wondered what this brutalist giant on the corner of the crossing would look like.
 Fast forward several months, and the park debuted to much anticipation in January 2025.
 I caught the last legs of its inaugural programme and had an absolute blast enjoying what Sony does best: immersive sensory entertainment.

 Architecture